SaintsLuis/SaintsLuis/README.md

 I'm a full-stack developer building reliable, well-structured systems — from backend APIs to modern front-end interfaces.
 I care about clean architecture, maintainable code, and shipping things that actually work in production, not just in theory.

-I currently work under my own brand, **Vargas Systems**, taking on freelance and contract projects, and I'm the developer (and now QA) behind **Caja UNAD**, a cash management system built for Universidad Adventista Dominicana.
+I've worked on freelance and contract projects for clients across different industries, and I'm the developer (and now QA) behind **Caja UNAD**, a cash management system built for Universidad Adventista Dominicana.

 - 🔭 Currently building **Caja UNAD** — a cash management system (NestJS + PostgreSQL + Clean Architecture)
 - 🧪 Recently stepped into a **QA role**, auditing test suites with Squash TM, Postman, Jest & Supertest